 The leaning tower of Pisa is one of Italy’s most famous landmarks.
-Who hasn’t seen tons of photos with people hugging and pushing the tower?
+Who hasn’t seen many photos of people hugging and pushing the tower?

 The leaning tower of Pisa is the bell tower of the Cathedral and is placed behind the Cathedral.
 It is covered and adorned with marble making it very beautiful.
 The tower is 55,86 m high and was completed in 1372.
-The tower, the Cathedral, baptistery, and cemetery are classified as UNESCO world heritage sites.
+The tower, the Cathedral, the baptistery, and the cemetery are considered UNESCO world heritage sites.

 Famous landmarks in Italy – Sicily

 The Valley of the Temples is a UNESCO-listed archaeological site and one of the most famous attractions of Sicily.
 It is regarded as one of the most outstanding examples of Doric-style architecture worldwide and should be a part of every Sicily itinerary.